Contents

 3. Register For PAYG

-Most companies will register for PAYG through their accountant, however you are able to register yourself on the ATO business portal here.
+Most companies will handle PAYG registration through their accountant; however, you can also register yourself via the ATO business portal.

 4. Register For GST

-If you believe your company will generate over $75,000 in the financial year, you will need to register for and collect GST on your invoices.
-If you are not likely to exceed the amount for the current financial year, in the future be sure to register within 21 days of revenue exceeding the financial threshold.
+If you expect your company’s turnover to exceed $75,000 in a financial year, you will need to register for and charge Goods and Services Tax (GST) on your invoices.
+Even if your revenue is below the threshold initially, you are obliged to register within 21 days of exceeding the limit.

 5. Open A Company Bank Account